-- Head Office – CEO and HR & Compliance Officer
+- Head Office – CEO, Admin Support and Finance Officer

-- Homelessness and Housing – Senior Service Manager, Social Care Workers, Support staff
+- Services – Senior Service Manager, Therapist, Housing Worker, Social Care Workers and Support Staff

 - Charity Shop, Thurles – CE/TUS Workers and Volunteers